Contents

 Today

-- Selecting this will cause today's date to be selected
+- Clicking the Today menu option will cause today's date to be selected

 and displayed.

-- It will also make the current time visible in the Day
+- It will also make the current timeslot visible in the

 Go To Date